ak--47/dwh-mixpanel/README.md

 	lookupTableId: ''			//the lookup table to replace
 }
 ```
+note: you can find most of these values in the **[your mixpanel project's settings](https://help.mixpanel.com/hc/en-us/articles/115004490503-Project-Settings)**

 ##### options
-an object `{}` containing various options for the job. the `workers` option is important because it governs concurrency, which can greatly affect throughput.
+an object `{}` containing various options for the job.

 ```javascript
 {